CubicLu/gh-pabau/README.md

 - To help keep DRY maybe you can tag me in a PR early on in any new component you are writing, so I can primarily help with the naming of things (as they saying goes "naming things is hard").
 Or a screenshare, or just type out your plan more.
 Also have you looked at a wide variety of FIGMA designs? that would help.
 Also check out <https://vimeo.com/user30916972> for some videos of our old system, to get an idea for the domain and intended user.
 - Best to use jsx ternary rather than display none in react
 - Best to make each component responsive on its own (Storybook even has a mobile preview button), rather than based on outside props.
-- Open to all disagreements and other ideas.
-Please raise threads about problems you see in the code, my code, or future code.
 - Don't use index key in JSX
 - Never use the CR character
 - Configure your IDE's eslint to autofix on save